Municipal financial equalization; general information

 - Real estate transfer tax association (Art.
 8 BayFAG)

-The municipalities and rural districts share 8/21 (municipal share) of the revenue from real estate transfer tax.
+The municipalities and rural districts share 8/21 (municipal share) of the land transfer tax revenue.
 The municipal share is distributed to the municipalities according to the respective local revenue.
 Municipalities and large district towns receive the municipal share in full, the other municipalities belonging to districts receive three-sevenths of the municipal share themselves and their rural districts receive four-sevenths.
 The tax offices transfer the municipal share to the municipalities on a monthly basis.
 The funds are freely available as so-called general cover funds.

 - General budget funds